 The lake is regularly stocked with rainbow trout, and on occasion catfish and smallmouth bass.
 Anglers love this lake due to the fact that it is one of two public waters in the area in which you can put a non-motorized boat.
 Due to it being one of few lakes in the region, the shoreline can get fished pretty heavily especially around holiday weekends.
 You can escape the crowds by hopping in your watercraft and getting to the honey holes.

 Boating is allowed year-round (see Use of Vessels on Lake below for what is allowed).
-A permit is required and is available for purchase at the lake at Backcountry Attitudes or by calling Parks & Rec at 575-257-5030.
+A permit is required and is available for purchase at the lake or by calling Parks & Rec at 575-257-5030.

 Grindstone Lake is frequented by various wildlife such as black bears, mule deer, elk, blue heron, Osprey’s, and the occasional Bald or Golden Eagle.
 The most common of the visitors is the Osprey which can be seen diving into the lake in the spring or fall on their migration across the country.
 A viewing area has been dedicated to viewing these wondrous birds and their acrobatic feeding routine.